leocpp/Graphs/projects/graph/README.md

-# Drawing Connected Components
+# Searching and Generating Graphs

-This is a multi-stage project to draw a graph and show the connected components of that graph in different colors.
+This is a multi-stage project to implement a basic graph class and traversals.

-A designer on your team has provided a mockup for what the final product should look like:  https://github.com/LambdaSchool/Graphs/blob/master/projects/graph/UI:UX%20Mockup.png

-Note that it should not always appear exactly like this.
-The vertexes, edges, and colors should vary randomly each time the program is run.

-## Part 1: Graph, Vertex, Edge Classes
+## Part 1: Graph Class

-In the file `graph.py`, implement a `Graph` class that supports the API expected by `draw.py`.
+In the file `graph.py`, implement a `Graph` class that supports the API in the example below.
 In particular, this means there should be a field `vertices` that contains a dictionary mapping vertex labels to edges.
 For example:

 ```python